Skip to Content

 The water is crystal clear and very refreshing.
 However, the actual waterfall itself is quite small at only about 2 meters in total height.
 We swam up to it and found the water was much deeper just under the falls.
 This was also a very refreshing spot to get a natural water massage!

-Minca waterfall, Pozo Azul
+Minca waterfall, pozo azul

 With that said, in my opinion, the best swimming spot is just a little further up the hill.
 Take the steep, rocky trail on the left and you'll arrive at a smaller, but much deeper waterfall basin.
 This is a great spot for swimming and you'll often find much fewer people here.

-Second waterfall at Pozo Azul
+Second waterfall at pozo azul

 Pozo Azul Cliff Jump